Welcome to the new Probabilistic Publishing Web Site!

 Project Five

 This title has sold very well electronically.
-I'm not sure why it differs from Number?, as both titles are "airplane books," have a similar page count, and are designed for the same audience (an "airplane book" is one that you can easily put into your briefcase or backpack and read even with the distractions associated with commercial airline traveling).
-It will be interesting to see how far the split between traditional printed books and electronic books progresses through time.
+I'm not sure why it differs from Number?, as both titles are "airplane books," have a similar page count, and are designed for the same audience (an "airplane book" is one that you can easily put into your briefcase or backpack and read whilst flying in the plane).